Restrictions on rebated fuel usage

 - Fuel substitutes

-If your business falls within one of these categories, you should visit the government website to make sure you’re familiar with the specific requirements for using rebated fuel.
+If your business falls into one of these categories, you should visit the government website to familiarise yourself with the specific requirements for using rebated fuel.

 Solutions to help you switch in the most efficient way